NeonWilderness/twoday/README.md

 - requires: successful login
 - returns: array of aliases

+> Blog owners (the creator of a blog) are also categorized as "Administrator".

 #### Example: Create prod instance, login, get all admin memberships
 ```
 const td = new Twoday('prod');